 View Reply Settings

-Each discussion reply has its own settings menu.
+Each discussion reply has its own options menu.

 In original discussion replies, you can return to the main discussion topic by clicking the Go to Topic link .